-In Figure \ref{fig:qqplot} we compare the distributions of $\widehat{CMI}$ with that of resampling distributions of $\widehat{CMI}^*$ and chi square distribution with estimated number of degrees of freedom by means of QQ plots.
-For each of 500 original samples 50 resampled samples are generated by conditional permutation method and quantiles of resampling distributions of $\widehat{CMI}^*$ are calculated, resulting in 500 quantiles, medians of which which are shown in the plot.
-Medians of quantiles for chi square distribution with estimated number of degrees of freedom are obtained in the similar manner.
-Quantiles of asymptotic distribution are also shown.
-Besides the fact that distribution of $\widehat{CMI}$ is better approximated by distribution of $\widehat{CMI}^*$, what confirms the known property of bootstrap in the case of $CMI$ estimation (compare Section 2.6.1 in \cite{DavisonHinkley}), it also follows from the figure that the distribution of $\widehat{CMI}$ is even better approximated by chi square distribution with estimated number of degrees of freedom.\\ Figure \ref{fig:power} shows the results on power of testing procedures for $\lambda=0.25, 0.5, 0.75$ with respect to \texttt{frac}.
+In Figure \ref{fig:qqplot} we compare the distributions of $\widehat{CMI}$ with those of resampling distributions of $\widehat{CMI}^*$ and $\chi^2$ distribution with the estimated number of degrees of freedom by means of QQ plots.
+For each of 500 original samples 50 resampled samples are generated by the Conditional Permutation method and quantiles of resampling distributions of $\widehat{CMI}^*$ are calculated, resulting in 500 quantiles, medians of which which are shown in the plot.
+Medians of quantiles for $\chi^2$ distribution with an estimated number of degrees of freedom are obtained in the similar manner.
+Quantiles of the asymptotic distribution are also shown.
+Besides the fact that the distribution of $\widehat{CMI}$ is better approximated by the distribution of $\widehat{CMI}^*$, what confirms the known property of bootstrap in the case of $CMI$ estimation (compare Section 2.6.1 in \cite{DavisonHinkley}), it also follows from the figure that the distribution of $\widehat{CMI}$ is even better approximated by $\chi^2$ distribution with estimated number of degrees of freedom.\\ Figure \ref{fig:power} shows the results for the power of testing procedures for $\lambda=0.25, 0.5, 0.75$ with respect to \texttt{frac}.
 Since asymptotic test does not control significance level for these models for $\lambda=1$, the pertaining power is omitted from the figure.
-As for increasing $\lambda$, p.m.f $p_\lambda$ approaches null hypothesis described by $p_{ci}$ the power becomes smaller in rows.
-It follows that the procedures based on chi-square distribution with estimated number for of degrees of freedom are more powerful than \texttt{exact} tests, regardless of the resampling scenario used.
+As for increasing $\lambda$, p.m.f. of $p_\lambda$ approaches the null hypothesis described by $p_{ci}$ the power becomes smaller in rows.
+As \texttt{frac} gets smaller, the power of the tests also decreases and this is due to the increased probability of obtaining empty cells $(x,y,z_1,\ldots,z_s)$ in the sample, and because of that such observations are also absent in the resampled samples for Conditional Permutation scheme.
+CR is more robust in this respect as such occurs only when not all values of $(z_1,\ldots,z_s)$ are represented in the sample.
+This results in better performance of the tests for CR scheme than for CP scheme for small values of {\tt frac} (see also Figure \ref{fig:permutation_cr}).
+It follows that the procedures based on $\chi^2$ distribution with the estimated number for of degrees of freedom are more powerful than \texttt{exact} tests, regardless of the resampling scenario used.
 Although the advantage is small, it occurs in all cases considered.
-The plot also indicates that {\tt exact} test in both scenarios act similarly and are inferior to tests based on asymptotic distribution with estimated dfs which also exhibit simliar behaviour.
-This is studied in more detatil below.
+The plot also indicates that {\tt exact} tests in both scenarios act similarly and are inferior to tests based on asymptotic distribution with estimated dfs which also exhibit similar behaviour.